frefolli/python-genomic/docs/guides/en/glossary.md

 In order to run only tests, use `pytest`.

-If you wish to see coverage, `./actions.sh CI` gets the job done.
+If you wish to see coverage, `./actions.sh coverage` gets the job done.

 ### Running Lints